Punktum-dk/das-service-specification/README.md

 ## Production Environment

 * is_available requests made to this environment will reflect live production data
-* production credentials and proper authorization are needed access the service
+* production credentials and proper authorization are needed to access the service

 <a name="sandbox-environment"></a>
 ## Sandbox Environment